The Detroit Tigers signed veteran starter Kenta Maeda earlier this week, but they’re not finished yet.

 Seth Lugo is the first.

-Age: 34 The right-hander just finished his first full season as starter, posting 3.57 ERA in 146 1/3 innings for the San Diego Padres.
+Age: 34 The right-hander just finished his first full season as a starter, posting a 3.57 ERA in 146 1/3 innings for the San Diego Padres.
 He’ll be hoping for the first multiyear contract of his career.
-Estimates for the contract: $26 million over two years (Fangraphs) $32 million over three years (MLB Trade Rumors) $2 million over two years (The Athletic) Baseball Trade, years, $28.4 million
+Estimates for the contract: $26 million over two years (Fangraphs) $32 million over three years (MLB Trade Rumors) $2 million over two years (The Athletic) Baseball Trade, 2 years, $28.4 million

 Clevinger, Mike